The basics of novated leasing

 How old can a second-hand car be if I want to get a novated lease?

-With a novated lease on a used car, the age limit goes up to 12 years at the end of the lease term.
+With a novated lease on a used car, the age limit typically goes up to 12 years at the end of the lease term.
 So for a five-year lease, the vehicle can’t be older than 7 years old at the start of the lease.

 Can I get a novated lease for a car I already own?